Mohan Prakash

-Mohan Prakash is one of the general secretaries of INC He is one of the spokespersons in Indian National Congress.
-He has been MLA once from Rajakhera, District Dholpur (Rajasthan) but lost his deposit in the next election.
+Mohan Prakash is one of the general secretaries of INC. He is one of the spokespersons in Indian National Congress.
+He has been MLA once from Rajakhera, District Dholpur (Rajasthan).

 Personal life

-Prakash was born December 26, 1950.
+Prakash was born on 26 December 1950.
 His father was Mangal Singh.
 He obtained a master's of art degree at M.G.
 Kashi Vidyapeeth, Varanasi) and a bachelor of journalism degree from B.H.U..
 He was an MLA from Rajakera constituency of Dholpur district and one of the most prominent leaders of Congress.